frederic-perez/AmE-dictionary/data/dictionary.md

 __nuzzled__ _v_
 __oaf__ _n_ :four: (oafs) __1__ A stupid person. _Syn_ boob __2__ A big clumsy slow-witted person. _Syn_ goon, lout
 __oafish__ _adj_ :two::hammer:
+__Oakley__ _n_ A complimentary ticket or pass.
+Also known as an Annie Oakley.
+After the sharpshooter Annie Oakley (1860-1926) who was renowned for her skill, from association of the punched ticket with one of her bullet-riddled targets.
 __oar__ _n_ :three::hammer: (oars)
 __oases__ _n_
 __oat__ _n_